Man with glasses and beard standing in sun smiling clapping hands

 Terms explained

 AER stands for Annual Equivalent Rate and illustrates the interest rate if it was paid and compounded each year.
 We quote the AER on all of our accounts so that you can compare our products with those of other banks.
-GROSS is the interest rate without the deduction of income tax.
-This is the interest rate paid on your account.
+AER is the interest rate without the deduction of income tax.
 Terms & Conditions for Personal Accounts

 Financial Services Compensation Scheme (FSCS)